1jour1vin

 About the wine:

 A very classic Yquem.
-A breathtaking spectrum of floral aromas of honey, exotic fruits (passion fruit, mango and pineapple), caramel and marzipan.
-But none of this is too much.
-In fact, the wine is extremely precise and finely nuanced.
-Wonderful freshness and textural complexity, despite high concentration and extravagance.
-Very suave, sensual finish that goes on and on.
-To drink or to keep.
+A breathtaking array of floral aromas of honey, exotic fruits (passion fruit, mango, and pineapple), caramel, and marzipan.
+Yet none of it feels excessive.
+In fact, the wine is extremely precise and subtly nuanced.
+It offers wonderful freshness and textural complexity, despite its significant concentration and opulence.
+A very smooth and sensual finish that lingers on and on.
+Drink now or cellars.

 Jeb Dunnuck